-One chance out of 10 of losing the match: The unexpected perils of winning the first set 6-0
+One in 10 chance of losing the match: The unexpected perils of winning the first set 6-0

 Simon Cambers examines why winning the first set 6-0 can actually leave a player in a vulnerable position, as the likes of Dominic Thiem and Denis Shapovalov know only too well